Chart Color Schemes

 Health performance in Atherton is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Atherton faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~5,970 people), compared to the national average of 55.3%.
+Atherton faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+The rate of private health cover is low at approximately 47% of the total population (~5,970 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.0 and 7.8% of residents respectively.
-66.3% of residents declare themselves completely clear of medical ailments, compared to 67.5% across Rest of Qld.
-As of 2016, 26.1% of Atherton's residents are aged 65 and over (3,319 people).
-Health outcomes among seniors in the area are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.0 and 7.8% of residents respectively.
+Meanwhile, 66.3% of residents report being completely clear of medical ailments, compared to 67.5% across the rest of Queensland.
+As of 2016, 26.1% of Atherton's population is aged 65 and over (3,319 people).
+Health outcomes among seniors in the area are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health